Paul Offner Lecture Series

 Offner, who received his doctorate in economics from Princeton University, also worked in Ohio state government, in the federal government, at Georgetown University, and at the Urban Institute.

-Paul Offner's Biography
+Read Paul Offner's biography

 Paul Offner grew up in Italy and earned a doctorate in economics from Princeton University in 1970, a master’s degree from Princeton’s Woodrow Wilson School of Public and International Affairs, and a bachelor’s degree, cum laude, from Amherst College.

-Offner He moved to La Crosse, Wisconsin, in 1973 to start what turned out to be a long career as a public intellectual.
+Offner moved to La Crosse, Wisconsin, in 1973 to start what turned out to be a long career as a public intellectual.
 He represented the La Crosse area in the Wisconsin Assembly from 1975 to 1977 and in the Wisconsin Senate from 1977 to 1984.

 As a state senator, Offner was assistant majority leader, chaired the Joint Committee on Finance Subcommittee on Health and Social Services, and authored laws that licensed health-maintenance and preferred-provider organizations, established competency testing in public schools, and reformed the state’s civil service system.